DaviStories ... Once Upon A Time ...

 Just be certain to specifically state that you would like your comments posted or they will not be published here.

-NOTE - Please understand that the following comments are so VERY special because, unlike many audio companies nowadays who "buy" recommendations and reviews, either directly or indirectly, you can be sure that DaviSound never has, and never will, resort to such tactics!
+NOTE - Please understand that the following comments are so VERY special because, unlike many audio companies nowadays who "buy" recommendations and reviews, either directly or indirectly, you can be sure that DaviSound never has, and never will, utilize such tactics!

 All of our clients are always treated equally and fairly and each of the following ordered their equipment through standard procedure.